How to Open a Dispensary in missouri

 Do you want to learn how to open a dispensary in Missouri?
 On this page, we’ll keep you up to date on the most recent news and information about starting a cannabis business in Missouri.
 This includes valuable insights into what the state is likely to face in the future.

-On March 31st, Missouri’s House of Representatives approved a bill that will legalize, tax and regulate recreational marijuana.
+On March 31st, 2022, Missouri’s House of Representatives approved a bill that will legalize, tax and regulate recreational marijuana.
 The Cannabis Freedom Act passed the House Public Safety Committee 5-4 with amendments.
-As of May 9th, the bill is placed on the Informal Perfection Calendar (H).

 The Opportunity Size